react-navigation/react-navigation.github.io/docs/state-persistence.md

 ---
 id: state-persistence
-title: Navigation State Persistence
+title: State persistence
-sidebar_label: Persist Navigation State
+sidebar_label: State persistence
 ---

 You may want to save the user's location in the app, so that they are immediately returned to the same location after the app is restarted.